|Leigh Harper BSN, RN, CSN –||412-464-3600

 - Pediculosis (head lice) – Stay home at least until removal of all nits and completion of proper shampoo treatment.
 The school nurse must check your child before they can return to school.

 - Norovirus - Norovirus is a highly contagious virus.
-Norovirus infection causes gastroenteritis (inflammation of the stomach and intestines).
+The Norovirus infection causes gastroenteritis (inflammation of the stomach and intestines).
 This leads to diarrhea, vomiting, and stomach pain.
-Please see this site for more information on how long to keep your child home from school:
+You are contagious from the moment they begin feeling sick and/or the first few days after recovery.
+Norovirus can stay on surfaces and objects and can still infect people for days or weeks (CDC Guidelines).